Startup Europe. Grown up reporting

 We may revise this Acceptable Use Policy at any time by amending this page.
 You are expected to check this page from time to time to take notice of any changes we make, as they are legally binding on you.
 Some of the provisions contained in this Acceptable Use Policy may also be superseded by provisions or notices published elsewhere on our Site.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 We use the following cookies:

 We may also allow our business partners to place cookies on your device.
-For example, we use Google Analytics for web analytics, and so Google may also set cookies on your device.
+For example, we use Google Analytics for web analytics, and Typeform for surveys, and so Google or Typeform may also set cookies on your device.
 As further explained below, third parties may also place cookies on your device for advertising purposes.

 There are two types of cookies used on our Site, namely “persistent cookies” and “session cookies”.

 Session cookies will normally expire when you close your browser, while persistent cookies will remain on your device after you close your browser, and can be used again the next time you access our Site.